Dr Simon T Bond

 BSc(Hons) | PhD, Deakin University

-Dr Simon Bond, a Senior Research Officer in the Molecular Metabolism and Ageing laboratory, is dedicated to improving the lives of individuals affected by mitochondrial diseases, cardiovascular diseases, and obesity.
+Simon Bond is a Group Leader in the Molecular Metabolism and Ageing laboratory, dedicated to improving the lives of individuals affected by mitochondrial diseases, cardiovascular diseases, and obesity.
 His groundbreaking work has played a crucial role in uncovering novel mechanisms that drive these conditions, with the ultimate goal of developing innovative therapeutic treatments.

-Dr Bond obtained his BSc (Honours) and PhD in molecular biology from Deakin University's Metabolic Research Unit.
-During his doctoral studies, he successfully demonstrated how reversible acetylation regulates the activity of metabolic enzymes, which was found to be altered in type 2 diabetes and obesity.
-After completing his PhD, he joined the Baker Heart and Diabetes Institute in Melbourne as a postdoctoral researcher, where his ongoing research aims to improve or prevent complications associated with obesity, cardiometabolic and mitochondrial diseases.
-Specifically, his research focuses on understanding the underlying mechanisms of these conditions to determine whether they can be targeted for therapeutic purposes.
-In particular, his research examines mitochondrial and extracellular vesicle biology in metabolic tissues, such as adipose, heart, muscle and liver, to gain insights into disease development and progression.
-Through his studies, Dr Bond has successfully uncovered previously unrecognised disease mechanisms that have greatly enhanced our understanding of these conditions.
+Dr Bond obtained his BSc (Honours) and PhD in Molecular Biology from Deakin University's Metabolic Research Unit, where he demonstrated that acetylation regulates the activity of metabolic enzymes, a process found to be altered in type 2 diabetes and obesity.
+Following his PhD, Dr Bond joined the Baker Heart and Diabetes Institute, where his ongoing research aims to improve the treatment and diagnosis of complications associated with obesity, cardiometabolic disorders, and mitochondrial diseases.
+In particular, his research focuses on uncovering the molecular mechanisms driving these conditions by investigating mitochondrial and extracellular vesicle biology in metabolic tissues to identify new therapeutic and diagnostic targets.